Aliases for ID2 Gene

 The protein encoded by this gene belongs to the inhibitor of DNA binding family, members of which are transcriptional regulators that contain a helix-loop-helix (HLH) domain but not a basic domain.
 Members of the inhibitor of DNA binding family inhibit the functions of basic helix-loop-helix transcription factors in a dominant-negative manner by suppressing their heterodimerization partners through the HLH domains.
 This protein may play a role in negatively regulating cell differentiation.
 A pseudogene of this gene is located on chromosome 3. [provided by RefSeq, Aug 2011]

 GeneCards Summary for ID2 Gene

 ID2 (Inhibitor Of DNA Binding 2, Dominant Negative Helix-Loop-Helix Protein) is a Protein Coding gene.
-Diseases associated with ID2 include congenital hydronephrosis and diamond-blackfan anemia.
-Among its related pathways are Hippo signaling pathway and Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
+Diseases associated with ID2 include congenital hydronephrosis and ileal neoplasm.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Hippo signaling pathway.
 GO annotations related to this gene include protein dimerization activity and ion channel binding.
 An important paralog of this gene is ID3.

 UniProtKB/Swiss-Prot for ID2 Gene